 I’m calling it three and a half webs.

 At last, we’ve come to the end of 1967.
 Well, except for five items dated only with the year that I just can’t ignore and didn’t know where else to put.
 I promise to make these as painless as possible and then we’ll move on to ASM #56.
-The first of the five, for no particular reason, will be America’s Best TV Comics #1.
+The first of the five, for no particular reason, will be America’s Best TV Comics #1 or, as we have it here, for some reason, America's Best TV Comics #1 (Promoted Cartoon Show).